gilad8275/Expense-Table/README.md

 # Expense-Table
-This project is build table for my expenses
+In this project I'm building a table that summarizes my expenses.